-Israel says it killed seven insurgents on Syria frontier, talks up Assad
+Israel and Jordan kill Islamic State fighters flushed out of Syria

 Asked whether Israel should be less wary of possible flare-ups on the Golan - much of which it seized from Syria in a 1967 war and annexed in a move not recognized abroad - Lieberman said: “I believe so.
 I think this is also in Assad’s interest.”

-He said the men hit had assault rifles and bomb belts and moved in a battle formation: “We assume they were on a terrorist mission and that they were trying to infiltrate into Israel.
-It did not seem as if they were fleeing, seeking refuge.”

-An earlier Israeli military statement said the air strike took place on the Syrian-held Golan.
-But Conricus amended that, saying that the location was within Israeli lines.

-There was no immediate Syrian government response.
+There was no immediate Syrian government response to the border clashes reported by Jordan and Syria on Thursday.

-The Syrian Observatory for Human Rights, a Britain-based war monitoring group, on Thursday reported clashes going on between Assad’s forces and Islamic State militants on the Syrian Golan.
+The Syrian Observatory for Human Rights, a Britain-based war monitoring group, confirmed fighting between Assad’s forces and Islamic State on the Syrian-held Golan, which also abuts Jordan.

-The Syrian civil war erupted in 2011 and Russian intervention in 2015 helped to turn the tide in Assad’s favor.

-Russian military police began deploying on the Syrian-held Golan and planned to set up eight observation posts in the area, the Defence Ministry in Moscow said, describing the move as aimed at supporting a decades-old U.N. peacekeeper presence.
+In Moscow, the Russian Defence Ministry said its deployment of military police on the Syrian-held Golan was aimed at supporting a decades-old U.N. peacekeeper presence.

-The new Russian posts would be handed over to the Syrian government once the situation stabilized, the ministry said.
+It said the new Russian posts would be handed over to the Syrian government once the situation had stabilized.

 Lieberman said that, for there to be long-term quiet between Israel and Syria, Assad must abide by a 1974 U.N.-monitored armistice that set up demilitarized zones on the Golan.